elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/PULL_REQUEST_TEMPLATE.md

 6. [] I have added tests that prove my fix is effective or that my feature works
 7. [] I have not reduced the existing code coverage
-8. [] **I have ticked off all items in this checklist because leaving any unchecked boxes means the PR is not ready for review**
+8. [] **I am aware that my PR will not be reviewed until all boxes in this checklist are ticked and all automated checks pass!**

 #### Comments